midnxghtpulse/labor-law-claims-analysis/README.md

 | recognition of employment relationship | fgts | 56.73% |
 | indirect termination | fgts | 46.90% |

+direction matters here.

+`notice pay -> fgts`

+is not the same question as:

+`fgts -> notice pay`

+because the denominator changes depending on the starting theme.

-this is where the project starts feeling less like a dashboard and more like an exploration tool.
+this is where the project started feeling less like a dashboard and more like an exploration tool.

 ---

 ## exploring combinations

-i also wanted to see which themes appear together most often in absolute numbers.
+i also looked at which themes appear together most often in absolute numbers.

-some of the strongest combinations so far:
+some of the strongest combinations in the dataset:

 | theme 1 | theme 2 | cases |
 |---|---|---:|